Leading for Impact

 Join a National Movement!

 More than 400 executive teams and 2,000 leaders have taken part in LFI across the United States.
 And that number is growing.
-If you are interested in learning more, contact Bob Searle at [email protected].
+If you are interested in learning more, please submit a request in the form below:

 Leading for Impact in Ten US Cities